 The Dutch Probation Service and Avans University of Applied Sciences consider it important that COSA have a scientific basis.
 The Circles-NL programme office conducts research on the functioning and on the effect of the Dutch circles.

-The European Handbook is now available as free download (pdf).
+The European Handbook (revised edition) is now available as free download (pdf).

 Publication in SAGE Journals.
 Helping Sex Offenders to Desist Offending.
 The Gains and Drains for CoSA Volunteers - A Review of the Literature.
 By Mechtild Höing, Stefan Bogaerts and Bas Vogelvang.
 Download available.

 Publication in Journal of Forensic Psychology Practice, Volume 13, Issue 4, 2013.
 Circles of Support and Accountability: How and Why they work for Sex Offenders.
 By Mechtild Höing, Stefan Bogaerts and Bas Vogelvang.
 Download available (max.
 50).
 View by this link.

 Publication in Eurovista vol.2, No.2

 Circles of Support and Accountability, and community reintegration for those at risk of sexually reoffending.
 August 2012.
 By Stephen Hanvey and Mechtild Höing.